-- " A visit to the plantations by an authorized government team to ascertain that they comply with production and traceability requirements determined by the Nagoya Protocol. - " A2E and BOTF-Gabon associations show proof that their international clients comply with all legal requirements for export to their respective countries.
+- " A visit to the plantations by the government team in charge to verify that they comply with all the production and traceability requirements determined by the Nagoya Protocol. - " A2E and BOTF-Gabon associations show proof that their international clients comply with all legal requirements for export to their respective countries.

-Once these steps are completed, the international sale of legal, regeneratively grown, fairtrade iboga will begin, hopefully in 2021.
+Once these steps are completed, the international sale of legal, regeneratively grown, fair-trade iboga will begin, hopefully in 2021.